 Find out more about the Mens Sheds initiative.

-Our building is now officially listed as a Warm Hub in Surrey – a place where people can drop-in, get warm, have a hot drink and be in the company of others.
+During the winter months, our building is open to the public as a warm hub.
+For Spring / Summer, we recommend visiting the Horley Community Centre located behind our building – for a place where people can drop-in, get warm, have a hot drink and be in the company of others.

 The Women’s Group continues to run a variety of sessions designed to bring women together and have fun in a safe space.
 Sessions include crafts, gardening, IT and financial support advice.
 This group are very active in the community and always looking for ways to work with other local organisations including local faith groups and charities.